moble/Quaternionic.jl/docs/src/manual.md

 functions for dealing with this problem.
-The first is [`slerp`](@ref), which is an abbreviation of "Spherical Linear intERPolation", and is the direct analog of standard linear interpolation of functions ℝ → ℝ.  The second is [`squad`](@ref), which is an abbreviation of "Spherical QUADratic interpolation", and is more analogous to cubic splines.
+The first is [`slerp`](@ref), which is an abbreviation of "Spherical Linear intERPolation", and is the direct analog of standard linear interpolation of functions ℝ → ℝ.  The second is [`squad`](@ref), which is an abbreviation of "Spherical QUADrangle interpolation", and is more analogous to cubic interpolation by Bézier splines.
+The first is relatively fast but has discontinuous first derivatives at the input points, while the second is somewhat slower but has continuous first and second derivatives.

 In both cases, it is important for extraneous sign flips to be eliminated before passing quaternions to the interpolating functions.
 For this purpose,